Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-interesting-facts.md

 It is undeniable that the `angular/router` package is full of useful features.
 In this article, instead of focusing on an a single and precise topic, we're going to look at some interesting facts and features of this package that you might not be aware of.
 These can range from sorts of comparisons(e.g `relative` vs `absolute` redirects) to nonobvious details(e.g `ActivatedRoute`'s properties; how the URL is set in the browser etc).

+* this article assumes the reader has some basic knowledge of Angular Router;
+* by the end of this article, you should have a better understanding of what this package is capable of and, hopefully, a few questions answered about it

 ## Relative vs Absolute Redirects

 When setting up the route configuration array, we often come across the `redirectTo` property.
 Although its purpose is defined by its name, it also has a few interesting traits that are worth examining.